Nexmo/nexmo-developer/_documentation/en/messages/code-snippets/whatsapp/send-contact.md

 # Send a Contact

-In this code snippet you will see how to send a contact to WhatsApp using the Messages API.
+In this code snippet you learn how to send a contact to WhatsApp using the Messages API.
+This uses Nexmo's [Custom object](/messages/concepts/custom-objects)] feature.
+Further information on the specific message format can be found in the WhatsApp developers [Contacts message](https://developers.facebook.com/docs/whatsapp/api/messages/others#contacts-messages) documentation.

 ## Example